Superstring Perturbation Theory Revisited: An Example Of Fermion Integration

 \section{An Example Of Fermion Integration}

 Here we explore in more detail the example briefly cited in section \ref{lanex}.
 This will also enable us to show some of the subtleties of fermionic integration in a concrete example.
+(The same example is explored in much more detail in \cite{More}.)

 The example, which was studied in \cite{DIS,ADS,GrSe}, involves a one-loop heterotic string amplitude with two NS vertex operators, with an even spin structure.
 We will not describe here the full string theory context for this computation.
 We will simply describe what is involved in this example in constructing the right integration cycle and integrating over it.